KevGildea/KevGildea.github.io/_posts/2021-05-30-Kinematic-Chain-Mapping.md

 ### Implications
 The method developed here does not fit the traditional definitions of forward kinematics nor inverse kinematics.
-Inverse kinematics is an approach used to reorient an open kinematic chain (i.e. no looping) to achieve a desidered location and orientation for the final joint in the chain (referred to as the end-effector in robotics).
+Inverse kinematics is an approach used to reorient an open kinematic chain to achieve a desidered location and orientation for the final joint in the chain (referred to as the end-effector in robotics).
 This problem can be solved either analytically or numerically depending on the complexity of the chain, i.e. the Degrees of freedom of the system.
 If the degrees of freedom of the chain exceeds the degrees of freedom of the end-effector then there exists an infinite number of solutions, and numerical optimization should be used.
 The method developed here takes a kinematic approach to achieve desired vector directions in the chain which resembles the aim of inverse kinematics, however we do not specify target joint orientations.
 The method uses a modified form of forward kinematics to propagate joint Euler axis-angle solution spaces downchain.
 This approach allows for the generation of all possible solutions for kinematic chain mapping, and allows for joint constraints to be applied (i.e. joint ranges of motion).

 The full code is available [here](https://github.com/KevGildea/RotationTheory/blob/main/Kinematic-Chain-Mapping/Kinematic-Chain-Mapping.py).